benmvp/slides/2015/fossetcon/no-js.md

 - By default, flex items are laid out in the source order.
 - `order` controls the order in which they appear in the flex container.
 - The value can be any integer (including negative numbers)
-- `order` is really useful when you want to change the display order depending on media queries

 /////